Essay on Modern art, a personal point of view

 BS Bloviate – Syndicated Art Critic

-Doug Higgins OPAM, Santa Fe, New Mexico USA 2006
+Doug Higgins, Santa Fe, New Mexico USA 2006

 Modern art was invented so that psychics and astrologers would look good.